PDAL/PDAL/doc/faq.rst

 |
 * Are there any command line tools in PDAL similar to LAStools?

   Yes.
-The ``pdal`` command provides a wide range of features which go far beyond basic LIDAR data processing.
+The :ref:`pdal <apps>` command provides a wide range of features which go far beyond basic LIDAR data processing.
 Additionally, PDAL is licensed under an open source license (this applies to the whole library and all command line tools).